Snehan2k2/CFI_Elec_Club_mini_task_2/Water level controller.md

 f=analogRead(ful);
 lcd.clear();
 ```
-The variables required for the code are brought in and are initialised.
+The variables required for the code are brought in and some of them are initialised

 ```c++